austral-electronics/Austral_Support/README.md

 * H7 IoT Gateway OEM Board datasheet

 # QUANTUM AIoT OEM PROCESSOR (Q4 2022 - PREVIEW)
-*The **Quantum AIoT** allows you to build your next AI project using a powerfull, rugged, miniaturized, low power and soft real-time platform, dedicated remote browser-based displays operation in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
+*The **Quantum AIoT** allows you to build your next AI project using a powerfull, rugged, miniaturized, low power and real-time platform with browser-based remote displays and operating in harsh environments, like Marine, Industry, IoT, Drones, Off-Highway vehicles...
 If miniaturization is required, the Quantum AIoT boards can also be integrated into your system.*
 * Quantum AIoT Brief Sheet Preview

 # QUANTUM CM4 OEM PROCESSOR
 *The **Quantum CM4** makes it as easy as possible to build your next smart project with the support of the largest developer community.
-The Quantum CM4 is a **Raspberry PI 4 software compatible**, rugged, miniaturized, low power, soft real-time platform, dedicated for remote browser-based displays operation in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
+The Quantum CM4 is a **Raspberry PI 4 software compatible**, rugged, miniaturized, low power, real-time platform with browser-based remote displays and operating in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
 If miniaturization is required, the Quantum CM4 boards can also be integrated into your system.*
 #### Hardware :
  * [Quantum CM4 OEM Processor - Specifications and Installation guide (EN)](https://github.com/austral-electronics/wiki/blob/main/Quantum_CM4_OEM_02_Brief.pdf)
  * Quantum CM4 Boards datasheet